 could be disassembled into what looked like Hi-tech transport craft.

 Could it be that

-image held secrets of prehistoric pyramids, civilisation, even Aliens?
+image made direct references to the secrets of prehistoric pyramids, civilisations, even Aliens?

-Disappointingly, when I tried to share my impression with others, I ran
+Disappointingly, when I tried to share my impressions with others, I ran

 into a wall of skepticism.
-The proof was lacking..
+I had no proof..